Skmoin5502/Coding-Samurai-Internship-Tasks/README.md

 # Coding-Samurai-Project
-Made Projects in Java during these Internship with Coding Samurai
+Made Projects in Java during this Internship with Coding Samurai

 1.TO DO LIST APPLICATION